mattwach/battery_drainer/README.md

 When the user powers on the device, there is voltage near-battery going to R8 which turns off the FET and disables this subcircuit.

 ### Current Sense

 ![i sense](images/i_sense.png)

 One of the three ways the microcontroller decides where to set Vgs is by monitoring the current flowing through the FETs  (the other two are voltage and power).
-This is done with a low-side shunt which is a resistor that indicates the current via a voltage drop.
+This is done with a low-side sense circuit which is a resistor that indicates the current via a voltage drop.
 This voltage drop is measured with an ADC on the micorcontroller.

-In many cases, minimizing the power loss through this shunt is desirable so a small resistance will be chosen and the corresponding low voltage drop will be amplified in an attempt to get enough ADC resolution.
+In many cases, minimizing the power loss through this sense resistor is desirable so a small resistance will be chosen and the corresponding low voltage drop will be amplified in an attempt to get enough ADC resolution.

-Becuase powerloss is the goal here, we instead choose power resistors that directly provide a full (3V) drop at around 30V input.
+Because powerloss *is* the goal here, we instead choose power resistors that directly provide a full (3V) drop at around 30V input.
 To safely get there, I chose 3 35W 0.4 ohm resistors connected in parallel for a total dissipation capability of ~100W and an equivilent resistance of 0.133 ohm.

 A zener diode (U5) is used to protect the ADC of the microcontroller in the event that the divided voltage is too high (> 3V).
 The micorcontroller firmware may have to know that any measurement above 3V translates to >= 3V and not exactly that.
 In normal use, this case should not occur.

+### Protection Fuse

+We also have a protection fuse to help protect against software faults or other unexpected problems.
+More protection would be offered if the fuse were right at the battery input but this would introduce a further temperature-dependent voltage drop that would throw off the voltage measurement.
+The actual fuse location was moved from the image however so please refer to the kicad schematic.
+For the fuse type, we choose a 30A polyfuse which is self-resetting.

 ### Voltage Sense